The differences between nylon 6 and nylon 6/6

 Nylons and UV rays

 Let’s be fair, however.
 UV rays affect all materials, not just nylons.
-But with stabilizers, nylon can perform extremely well outdoors.
-For example, these mini snap together rivets made of nylon 6/6 with a UL94 V-2 flammability rating are ideal for outdoor applications:
+But with stabilisers, nylon can perform extremely well outdoors.
+For example, these mini snap together rivets made of nylon 6/6 with a UL94 V-2 flammability rating are ideal for outdoor applications.
+Nylon 6/6 has better weathering properties, which if relevant, should be taken into consideration.

 |Nylon 6||Nylon 6/6|